OnlyOneByte/TAMU-ClassRegistrationSnipe/readme.md

 line 4: email password.\
 line 5: email of recipient.
 So your email, or whatever email you check often.\
 line 6: polling timeout.
 The timeout between consecutive passes.\
+line 7: Registration open time.
+Put as time that has passed to just use snipe function.\
-line 7: ignored.
+line 8: ignored.
 Nothing here

 All lines for classes are PAIRED.
 You can add as many classes as you want.